balasiddhartha-t/raspberrycontroller/Readme.md

 TODO:
-1. Get the live feed into UI from the camera
+1. Screwed up the record function.
+Need to work on the record while safely streaming the response to the page.